shivamgupta1830/recipe-finder-stackblitz/README.md

 # Recipe Finder

-Recipe Finder is a responsive web application that allows users to search for recipes based on ingredient names.
+Recipe Finder is a responsive web application that allows users to search for recipes based on ingredient or dish name.
 Built with React and Vite for fast development and optimized performance, this project aims to simplify meal planning by helping users discover a wide variety of recipes with just a few clicks.

 # Table of Contents